How to Tell if Odors From Well Water Are Coming from Well or Inside the House

 Sulfur odor in pipes after installing a new treatment system?

-If possible, we recommend adding a cup of bleach into the pipes after the new softener or whole house filter and flush the water heater and household cold water pipes with some bleach to eliminate the odor.
+We recommend adding a cup of bleach to the pipes after the new softener or whole-house filter and flushing the water heater and household cold water pipes with some bleach to eliminate the odor.

-Introducing a small amount of chlorine (laundry bleach is fine) and letting the water sit for a couple of hours helps sanitize the pipes and prevents the odors from developing in the pipes if that was a problem.
+Introducing a small amount of chlorine (laundry bleach is fine) and letting the water sit for a couple of hours helps sanitize the pipes and prevents odors from developing in them if that is a problem.

 Water Heater Odor Only?

 If the odor is primarily in hot water, the water heater needs to be sanitized.
-Turn off water pressure to the water heater and Add 1 cup of chlorine bleach to the water heater and turn the water back on.
+Turn off the water pressure to the water heater, add 1 cup of chlorine bleach, and turn the water back on.

 If you have a prefilter housing, you can add the bleach there.
 If not, remove the inlet flex pipe and drain some water out of the water heater.
-Run hot water in the home for a minute to get chlorine bleach mixed into hot water and then turn off the water.
-Let the water heater sit for 2 hours and then run the hot water until clear.
-Note this may have to be repeated for severely fouled water heaters.
+Run hot water in the home for a minute to mix chlorine bleach into the water, and then turn off the water.
+Let the water heater sit for 2 hours, and then run the hot water until it is clear.
+Note that this may have to be repeated for severely fouled water heaters.

 If the odor returns to the water heater, you may need to remove or replace the anode rod.